Tropical trouble: Beryl's remnants threaten Puerto Rico, as Chris spins near Carolinas

 Although Beryl disintegrated after rushing over Dominica and into the eastern Caribbean, the National Hurricane Center said the remnants still could bring 2 to 3 inches of rain pounding on homes in Puerto Rico still damaged by Hurricane Maria in September.

-"The main hazards will be torrential rainfall and strong, gusty winds," the National Weather Service in San Juan said.
-"Winds will peak at 20-25 mph with strong, gusty
+"The main hazards will be torrential rainfall and strong, gusty winds," which could reach 45 mph, the National Weather Service in San Juan said.

 Officials said 24,000 customers had already lost power across Puerto Rico, and Gov. Ricardo Rossello urged people without sturdy roofs to stay with relatives or go to one of 14 government shelters that opened.

-Beryl could regenerate back into a tropical storm or a hurricane later this week but should stay east of the U.S. coast.
+Beryl could turn back into a tropical storm or a hurricane later this week but should stay east of the U.S. coast.

 Tropical Storm Chris continued to meander just off the Carolina coast on Monday, the hurricane center said.